Orckestra/orc-shared/README.md

 ### AppFrame

-`topbarConfig`: An object containing the needed information to configure an app frame.

-`sidebarConfig`: An object containing the needed information to configure an app frame.

-`children`: Children of the component will be rendered into the view port.
+`applications`: A list of applications to be made available in the application selector.
+An application is defined as an object containing `url`, `name`, `iconUri` and `displayName` values.

+`applicationId`: The `name` of the current application as given in `applications`.

+`modules`: A list of modules provided by this application, given as objects containing an `id` (used to generate its URL), a `component` to render, and an `icon` and a `label` (`react-intl` message descriptor) to show in the sidebar menu.

+`menuLabel`: The label for the topbar menu.
+Typically the logged-in user's email.

+`menuItems`: A list of items in the topbar menu, given as objects containing `label` (`react-intl` message descriptor), `handler`function for selecting the item, and an `icon` id to show.

+`scopeHOC`: A higher-order component that furnishes the scope selector with properties.
+See `Scope` component for the props this should provide.

-Intended as the outermost visual component of an application, and handles the sidebar with the application selector and main menu, and the top bar with breadcrumb trail, user menu and help popup.
+Intended as the outermost visual component of an application, and handles the sidebar with the application selector and main menu, and the top bar with user menu and help popup.
+Modules will be rendered as links in the sidebar, and as routes to components in the viewport.

+### Button

+`primary`: If this flag is set, the button will be highlighted as a primary button.

+`active`: If this flag is set, the button will be shown as currently active.
+Implies a toggle function.

+A styled `<button>`, set up to look consistent across the UI.
+Use this as a drop-in replacement for `<button>` elements.

 ### Checkbox